 April 2010 - FWC approved a federal consistency action making the state red snapper season in the Gulf of Mexico consistent with the June 1 through July 23 federal season.

-2010 - Catch levels during the June 1 through July 23 open season were less than the 2010 established recreational Gulf red snapper harvest quota due to fishing closures caused by the BP Deepwater Horizon oil spill.
-In response, the Gulf of Mexico Fishery Management Council (Council) and NOAA Fisheries Service opened recreational red snapper for a supplemental season in Gulf federal waters during weekends only (Fridays, Saturdays, and Sundays) from Friday October 1, 2010 through Sunday November 21, 2010.
+2010 - Catch levels during the June 1-July 23, 2010, open season were less than the 2010 established recreational Gulf red snapper harvest quota due to fishing closures caused by the BP Deepwater Horizon oil spill.
+In response, the Gulf of Mexico Fishery Management Council (Council) and NOAA Fisheries opened recreational red snapper for a supplemental season in Gulf federal waters during weekends only (Fridays, Saturdays and Sundays) from Friday, Oct.
+1 through Sunday, Nov.
+21, 2010.

 The FWC opened a consistent supplemental recreational red snapper season via executive order in Gulf of Mexico state waters.

 October 2010 - The Gulf of Mexico Fishery Management Council approved a regulatory amendment that would increase the TAC for red snapper for 2011 to 7.185 million pounds.

 NOAA Fisheries increased the commercial and recreational red snapper quotas in federal waters of the Gulf of Mexico to 3.66 and 3.866 million pounds, respectively.
 The 2011 recreational red snapper season for federal waters of the Gulf of Mexico was June 1 through July 18.
 This 48-day season was chosen in part to the increasing size of landed fish.

 June 2011 - FWC Commissioners adopted a consistent recreational red snapper harvest season of June 1-July 18 for Gulf of Mexico state waters.